-- Students are paid $8 an hour and work ten hours a week during the fall and spring terms.
+- Students are paid $8 an hour and work 10 hours a week during the fall and spring terms.
 Schedules are flexible, allowing students to work around their classes.

 - Students may apply for Federal Work-Study by completing the FAFSA before the April 1 deadline and indicating on the FAFSA that they would be interested in student employment.

-- At noon the day before the first day of classes, students may find a job by checking the positions posted on Pitt-Johnstown's internal website.
+- Beginning July 15, students may find a job by checking the positions posted on Pitt-Johnstown's internal website.
 Students interview with the supervisor listed, and if hired, are placed on the University’s payroll and receive a monthly paycheck.

 - Students are not guaranteed a position, and all jobs are filled on a first-come, first-served basis.

 - Full-time and part-time positions are available during the summer.